Academic Partnership Programs

 4. One Capstone Class:

-• Leadership and Organizational Behavior
+- Leadership and Organizational Behavior

 High School Partnerships

-Manhattan College currently conducts several dual enrollment courses at Christian Brothers Academy.
+Manhattan University currently conducts several dual enrollment courses at Christian Brothers Academy.
 The courses are valued at 3 credits and support the high school in the areas of Religious Studies, World Languages, History, and Electrical Engineering.
 CBA students may take a maximum of 9 credits in total.
 Visit the high school's website to find out more about Christian Brothers Academy, 850 Newman Springs Road, Lincroft, NJ 07738.